LJMUAstroecology/flirpy/README.md

 * Capture raw images
 * Convert FLIR file formats (e.g. seq, fff) to geotagged readable images
 * Convert raw images to radiometric images
-* Extract and plot GPS traces from image sequences (e.g. from drones)

 The library has been tested with: